Sai-Prasanth-Madala/IES-I4C-2026-Hugo-Build-Website/docs/customizations/config.md

 ## Per-conclave values (I4C 2026)

-These values identify this conference across the Hugo site and deployment configuration.
+These values identify this conclave across the Hugo site and deployment configuration.

 | Value | File + key | Used for | I4C 2026 |
 |---|---|---|---|